elastic/elasticsearch/build-tools-internal/src/main/resources/run.ssl/readme.md

 This directory contains public and private keys for use with the manual run tasks.

-All certs expire September 13, 2042, have no password, and were created by the elasticsearch-certutil tool.
+All certs expire September 13, 2042,
+have no required password,
+require the hostname to be localhost or esX (where X=the name in the certificate) for hostname verification, and were created by the elasticsearch-certutil tool.

 ## Usage